Atlanta Fatal Medical Malpractice Attorneys

 - Pain and suffering of the deceased before death.

 - Loss of future benefits, such as medical benefits and retirement benefits

 - Loss of household services the deceased performed, such as childcare, property maintenance, bookkeeping, etc.

 - Punitive damages.

-- Confidential Settlement - Sixteen year-old child was treated by a psychiatrist with prescriptions resulting in respiratory arrest and death.
+- Confidential Settlement - 16-year-old child was treated by a psychiatrist with prescriptions resulting in respiratory arrest and death.

 - $1.8 Million - Failure to timely treat sepsis.

-- $2.5 Million - In-Hospital pain medication overdose and failure to monitor result in patient death.
+- $2.5 Million - In-hospital pain medication overdose and failure to monitor resulting in patient death.

 Click here for more verdicts and settlements.

 - Health and Medicine Division (HMD) of the of the National Academies of Sciences, Engineering, and Medicine

 - Johns Hopkins Study Suggests Medical Errors Are Third-Leading Cause of Death in U.S.